Hurricane Statistics Fast Facts

 (CNN)Here's a look at hurricane statistics.

-Notable Hurricanes in Recent U.S. History:
+Notable Hurricanes in Recent US History:

 October 22-29, 2012 - Hurricane Sandy

 Category 3 storm.
 Made landfall in Cuba as a Category 2.
-Hit New Jersey as a Post-Tropical Cyclone.
+Hit New Jersey as a post-tropical cyclone.

+An extraordinarily large storm, with a measured diameter of 870 nautical miles.

-Death toll directly attributed to Sandy was 147: 72 in the US, 54 in Haiti, 11 in Cuba, 3 in the Dominican Republic, 2 in the Bahamas, 1 in Canada, 1 in Jamaica, 1 in Puerto Rico and 2 maritime deaths
+At least 147 deaths, including 72 in the United States, 54 in Haiti, 11 in Cuba, 3 in the Dominican Republic, 2 in the Bahamas, 1 in Canada, 1 in Jamaica, 1 in Puerto Rico and 2 maritime deaths.

 August 21-September 1, 2012 - Hurricane Isaac